bpp/bpp/README.md

 * Joint species delimitation and species tree estimation (Yang and Rannala 2014)

+Further functionalities:

-BPP can also accommodate variable mutation rates among loci (Burgess and Yang, 2008) and heredity multipliers (Hey and Nielsen, 2004).
-Finally, BPP supports diploid data.
-Phasing is done analytically as described by Gronau et al, 2011.
+  * Accommodates variable mutation rates among loci (Burgess and Yang,2008) and heredity multipliers (Hey and Nielsen, 2004).

-**Update 2019-01-02**

-BPP now also implements the Multispecies-coalescent-with-introgression (MSci) model (see Flouri et al, 2020), an extension of the multispecies coalescent model to incorporate introgression/hybridization.
-For more information on usage please see the [BPP manual](https://github.com/bpp/bpp/raw/master/bppDOC.pdf) and/or the [wiki documentation](https://github.com/bpp/bpp/wiki).

-**Update 2020-04-20**

-Since v4.3.8 BPP implements the following:
-* Parallelized computation using POSIX threads.
+  * Handles diploid data, where phasing is done analytically as described by Gronau et al, 2011.

+  * Implements relaxed-clock models to estimate species divergence times and ancestral population sizes using genomic data sampled from contemporary species when the strict clock assumption is violated (Flouri et al, 2022).

   * Nucleotide substitution models JC69, K80, F81, HKY, T92, TN93, F84 and GTR.

-* 19 amino acid substition models (Dayhoff, LG, DCMUT, JTT, etc)
+  * 19 amino acid substition models (Dayhoff, LG, DCMUT, JTT, etc).

-* Site rate variation (+Gamma)
+  * Site rate variation (+Gamma).

-* Partitioned analyses
+  * Partitioned analyses.

-* Relaxed clock (independent rates model and correlated clock) as described in (Zhu et al, 2015).
-* Easy to use tool for creating MSci networks that accepts a species tree and a list of definitions specifying introgressions/hybridizations.
+  * Easy to use tool for generating MSC-I networks by specifying a list of introgressions/hybridizations events on a species tree.

-For information on using those options check the [BPP manual](https://github.com/bpp/bpp/raw/master/bppDOC.pdf)
+For more information on usage please see the [BPP manual](https://github.com/bpp/bpp/raw/master/bpp4DOC.pdf) and/or the [wiki documentation](https://github.com/bpp/bpp/wiki).

 ## Download and install